TechSupportRed/Legacy-Console-Sounds/README.md

-# Console Sounds
+# Legacy Console Sounds

-This mod just adds the sounds from the XBOX 360 and PlayStation 3 versions of Minecraft to its original counterpart.
+This mod continues the addon from Hattozo to the latest versions.

-## License

-This mod is available under the MIT license.
-The license must be incorporated in your projects if you want to use this.